janosgyerik/homepage/_posts/2013-06-20-building-reputation-on-stack-exchange-sites.markdown

   content: Thanks for the tip, I did not know that!
 I will try this out, see how it
     goes, and improve the post later.
 ---
 Gamification... is ADDICTIVE!
 I got hooked on basically "collecting meaningless points" on the <a href="http://stackexchange.com/sites">Stack Exchange sites</a>.
 As I was building up a "know-how" of doing this, I started drafting this post.
-Then I gave up actually posting it, thinking <em>"what the hell do I know about this stuff anyway with my puny reputation"</em>?
+Then I gave up actually posting it, thinking *"what the hell do I know about this stuff anyway with my puny reputation"*?

 But then, what do you know, <a href="http://twitter.com/DuncanLock">@DuncanLock</a> who has similar reputation as me has posted his own take on the subject, and guess what, he got literally hundreds of good reactions, including high-profile Stack Exchange users, moderators, and even <a href="http://twitter.com/codinghorror">@codinghorror</a> himself: